allenc125789/TurtleNAS/README.md

 +files without extensions can seemingly be uploaded/downloaded

+-need to be able to create empty folders

 -folders with files inside can not be deleted yet. that needs work

 -need to add checkbox to uncheck/check all other chekboxes